redox-os/book/src/configuration-settings.md

 nano mk/config.mk
 ```

 The `mk/config.mk` file should never be modified directly, especially if you are contributing to the Redox project, as doing so could create conflicts in the `make pull` command.

-To apply lasting changes to environment variables, please refer to the [`.config`](#config) section; to apply changes only temporarily, see the [Command Line](#command-line) section.
+To apply lasting changes to environment variables, please refer to the [`.config`](#config) section.
+To apply changes only _temporarily_, see the [Command Line](#command-line) section.

 #### `build.sh`